-Crime scenes exist both in the online and offline world.
-Cyber crime investigators are the people who investigate online crime scenes.
-With cyber crime becoming more severe and prevalent, there is an increasing need for cyber crime investigators, and they are well-paid for their expertise.
+A Cyber Crime Investigator is responsible for investigating crime scenes both online and in the real world.
+Cybercrime investigators are the people who investigate online crime scenes.
+With cybercrime becoming more severe and prevalent, there is an increasing need for cybercrime investigators, and they are well-paid for their expertise.

 What Is Cyber Crime Investigation?